Lynn Bechtold, Violin

 She received her Masters Degree from Mannes–The New School for Music, where she was a student of noted violinist Felix Galimir.
 Prior to that, she received a double-degree in Violin and English from New England Conservatory of Music and Tufts University.
 When time allows, she likes to compose electroacoustic works and to write articles about food/music/life.
 Her compositions have been performed on various series and festivals, including Birmingham New Music Festival, Circuit Bridges, Composers Concordance, Composers Voice, JUMP, Music With a View, NWEAMO, Soft Series, Sonic Circuits, and Sound Traffic, and at venues such as the Austrian Cultural Forum NYC and the Bohemian National Hall.

 She is on the faculties of The Dwight School, Greenwich House Music School, and Town School in NYC, as well as the Norwalk Youth Symphony in CT.
-She is the recipient of grants from American-Scandinavian Foundation, Japan Foundation NY, the Lower Manhattan Cultural Council, New Music USA, New York Women Composers, Queens Council on the Arts, and the Leopold Schepp Foundation.
+She is the recipient of grants from American-Scandinavian Foundation, City Artists Corp, Japan Foundation NY, the Lower Manhattan Cultural Council, New Music USA, New York Foundation for the Arts, New York Women Composers, NYC Department of Cultural Affairs, NYC Mayor's Office of Media and Entertainment, Queens Council on the Arts, Queens Theatre, the Leopold Schepp Foundation, and the Hilda Mesta Willis Fund.

 Photo by Bill Burke